broccolijs/broccolijs.github.io/src/content/about.md

 Broccoli is configured with a file in the root of your project called `Brocfile.js`.
 This file defines the build pipeline for your application, and is written in plain old JavaScript.
 The order in which operations happen is determined by this build file.
+All that is required is that `module.exports` returns a plugin/string.

 You can think of broccoli-plugins much like a simple programming language, where the output of a function can be passed as the input(s) to another function.